riganti/dotvvm-docs/Pages/concepts/auto-ui/overview.md

 });
 ```

+* Providing RESX files with field labels and error messages.

 * Implementing your own `IPropertyDisplayMetadataProvider` and replacing the default implementation in `IServiceCollection`.

 See the [Metadata](./metadata) chapter for more info.